markjnkim/es_mod/02-css/content/lesson-4-queries.md

 ```

 All right, we've finished our first media query!
 Let's go through these changes section-by-section:

-- **Header/Footer**: Since both the `<header>` and `<footer>` elements are flex containers, all we had to do is tell both of their children to be 100% of the width.
-Since we have `flex-wrap` turned on to wrap overflowing content, it allows both children to get their own row one on top of the other.
-Only thing we needed to do then is adjust their justification properties to center them on the page and adjust some font sizes and spacing to tighten up the design a bit.

-- **Hero**: The hero section of our site got the same treatment by taking the section's flex children and giving them both a width of 100% and centering the text for the "call-to-action" part.

 - **What We Do/What You Do**: These sections will pretty much stay the same for now.
 We made some adjustments to all of the `.section-titles` to let them be wider on a smaller screen so they don't get too narrow.
 Since we used the `flex` property to create each step earlier, we don't have to worry about that not scaling well either.
 We'll adjust how that looks at the 768 pixel breakpoint, but for now it looks good as is.